BreachOpen/Chas-Riley/Projects/Network/cir.md

 4: **Determine Cause**<br />
 Lastly, we developed the most likely cause through the process of elimination
-- **Must be client side**: The customer and our system ran into the same issue.
+- **Must be host side**: The customer and our system ran into the same issue.
 We also have to assume our system is functioning correctly.
 - **Webpage is not the issue**: The DNS server not responding prevents any connection from being created, meaning the HTTPS request is never sent to begin with.
 - **DNS Server or System Configuration is responsible**: All communication attempts end here.

 5: **Follow up Team**<br />
 There are a few possibilities as to why this issue is occurring.
 The scenario had many details, and the investigation/correction portion is left to another team, however, I'd like to elaborate more on what the next team should be trying to identify.
-- Determine previous trends of the client's system
+- Determine previous trends of the host's system
-- Is the client's company system well established or new?
+- Is the host's company system well established or new?
-- Has the client's company recently implemented any significant updates or additions to their digital security systems or operational programs?<br />
+- Has the host's company recently implemented any significant updates or additions to their digital security systems or operational programs?<br />
-Assuming the client hasn't made any recent changes to their digital security systems or operational programs, the issue then falls on their DNS server.
+Assuming the host hasn't made any recent changes to their digital security systems or operational programs, the issue then falls on their DNS server.
 - **Established DNS Server**: DNS server is most likely down or overloaded with requests.
 - **New DNS Server**: Misconfiguration of the client’s DNS server itself, network, or firewall is preventing communication with the client’s customers.